piradoiv/Pomodoro/README.md

 ## How it works

-1. Open the app, it will start the countdown automatically
+1. The countdown will start automatically, focus on your task!
-2. It will start blinking in red when your Pomodoro is over
+2. When the current Pomodoro is over, the app will start blinking in red, recommending you to take a little break
-3. Click on the app, it will start the next countdown
+3. When you are ready, click on the app to start your next Pomodoro

 ## Missing things